Uzbekistan: 13 Days on the Silk Road

 • Go back at night and sit on the steps overlooking Registan Square.
 The people of Uzbekistan are some of the friendliest we’ve met on our travels and will stop to chat with you.
 There is also a fun light show that happens after sunset.

-A day trip to the Seven Lakes in Tajikistan
+How to do a day trip to the Seven Lakes in Tajikistan from Samarkand

-• Sam Craft Pub - crisp craft beer and decent burgers for when you’re ready to take a break from plov or shaslik.
+• Sam Craft Pub - crisp craft beer and decent burgers for when you’re ready to take a break from plov or shashlik.
+Google Maps / Yandex Maps

 Po-i-Kalon complex at golden hour viewed from the Ark fortress, Kalon Minaret and Mir-i-Arab Madrassa turquoise domes glowing in warm evening light, Bukhara, Uzbekistan